dfeneyrou/palanteer/python/README.md

 Installation
 ============

-Requires that `setuptools` is installed (comes with pip).
+Requires that `setuptools` (comes with pip) and `wheel` Python packages are installed (standard installers).

-You can either:

-1) Install all `Palanteer` components with CMake (see ./INSTALL.md) <br/>
-   Indeed, this library is part of the global installation (target "python_instrumentation"). <br/>
-   The installation in this case is for the current user only, so that no privilege rights are required.

-or

-2) Run the command below from this folder: <br/>
-     `python setup.py install --user`    (for current user only) <br/>
-or <br/>
-     `python setup.py install`           (for all users, it requires root privilege on Linux) <br/>
+A global `Palanteer` installation is described in ./INSTALL.md . <br/>
+The CMake target for this component is "python_instrumentation"

 Usage